Office of the Ombudsman (Philippines)

-In the Philippines, the Office of the Ombudsman (Tanggapan ng Tanodbayan) is the constitutional body responsible for investigating and prosecuting Philippine government officials accused of crimes, especially graft and corruption.
+The Office of the Ombudsman (OMB; Tanggapan ng Tanodbayan) is a constitutional body established under the Constitution of the Philippines, tasked with investigating and prosecuting government officials accused of crimes, particularly those involving graft and corruption.

+Jesus Crispin Remulla, the 58th secretary of justice, has been serving as the 7th Ombudsman of the Philippines since 2025, following his appointment by President Bongbong Marcos.

 Functions

 Under the 1987 Philippine Constitution and the Ombudsman Act of 1989, the Office of the Ombudsman independently monitors all three branches of the government for political corruption.
 The ombudsman "is principally tasked to investigate on its own or upon complaint by any person, in any form or manner, any act or omission of any public officer or employee, including those in government-owned or controlled corporations, which appears to be illegal, unjust, improper or inefficient."
 After an investigation, the ombudsman files charges at the Sandiganbayan, a special anti-graft court.

 The Offices of the Ombudsman includes the ombudsman's own office, along with offices for a team composed of a sheriff, the ombudsman's second in command, and six other deputies who lead their respective divisions or bureaus.